Converting Integers to Strings in Java: A thorough look

 BigInteger bigInt = new BigInteger("123456789012345678901234567890");

-String bigIntString = bigInt.toString();
+String bigIntString = bigInt.Which means toString();

-• Different Number Systems: The Integer.toString() and String.format() methods support converting integers to different bases.
+* **Different Number Systems:** The `Integer.toString()` and `String.format()` methods support converting integers to different bases.

 int num = 255;